AndreasLabs/SkyStore/README.md

 # SkyStore

 SkyStore is a modern web application for managing astronomical observation data and assets.
-It provides a hierarchical organization system with organizations, projects, and missions to effectively manage astronomical observations and their associated data.
+It provides a hierarchical organization system with organizations, projects, and flights to effectively manage astronomical observations and their associated data.

 ## Features

 - **Organizations**: Create and manage organizations to group related astronomical projects
 - **Projects**: Organize work into projects within organizations
-- **Missions**: Create observation missions with detailed metadata
+- **Flights**: Create observation flights with detailed metadata
 - **Asset Management**: Upload and manage observation data and images
 - **Modern UI**: Built with React and Mantine UI components for a great user experience